 Follow it through to the table seating zone or takeaway area.

 It’s an easy way of working out the best and most free-flowing pathway.

-Employees need to do their job well and efficiently, so by thinking hard about their movements, and the ergonomics of your kitchen, try to minimise fatigue and reduce staff injury by reducing the number of steps from kitchen to table and so on.
+Employees need to do their job well and efficiently, so by thinking hard about their movements, and the ergonomics of your kitchen, try to minimise fatigue and reduce staff injury by reducing the number of steps from kitchen to table, to back of house and so on.